- Clinical science

 - Monitoring serum levels of lithium is important because of its narrow therapeutic window.

-- Steady state serum levels are usually expected 4–5 days after initiation or a change in dose.
+- Steady state serum levels are usually reached 4–5 days after initiation or a change in dosage.

 - Due to its slow onset of action, effects are expected 1–2 weeks after initiation of treatment.

 - Optimal range of lithium serum level: 0.8 mmol/L–1.2 mmol/L for acute management and long-term maintenance

 How to implement lithium monitoring

 - Lithium serum level: 5–7 days after initiating treatment or a dose change, or every 6–12 months for patients on steady doses